 This letter of intent is an official job offer.
-Just as it is serious from their end, it shouldn’t be signed unless you are serious about potentially accepting the offer.
+Just as it is serious from their end, it shouldn’t be signed unless you are serious about potentially accepting an employment agreement offer.

 In other words, a letter of intent is the first step to begin the negotiation of terms.
-Once signed, an employment contract negotiation begins quickly.
+Once signed, employment contract negotiations begin quickly.

 The letter of intent also lets the physician know if this position is not meant for them.
 If the terms are way off or the compensation is too low, you can skip the lengthy and complicated process of contract negotiation and tell the employer upfront that the position does not meet your expectations.